How to Stop a Dog's Nail Quick from Bleeding

 Understanding the different parts of a dog's nails and how they function is essential for preventing injuries and effectively managing bleeding.

-dog paw laying down
+dog paw laying upside down

 Causes of Dog's Nail Injuries